 We believe every person’s life has value and dignity.

-We believe a compassionate church community helps us grow in
+We believe a compassionate church community helps us grow in faith.

 We believe in the trinity; Father, Son and Holy Spirit.